 At Jammyland, guests feast not only with their taste buds, but with their eyes.
 Former New Yorkers Danielle Crouch and Allan Katz have created a love letter to Jamaica in a converted garage.
 Groove to more than 1,500 Reggae tunes, peruse a rum list of more than 100 choices, and feast on modern Caribbean fare like a classic meat patty with curry spiced grass-fed beef enfolded in a turmeric-scented pastry, and jerk wings marinated for 24 hours and smoked in-house to perfection.
 The spacious patio with twinkling lights features two vibrant wall murals, including one that depicts the history of Jamaican music around the globe.

 Then, it’s on to view more arresting art, including “Paintbrush Gateway,’’ Dennis Oppenheim’s two 45-foot tall steel paintbrushes that emit beams of rainbow-colored LED light 2,000 feet skyward; and the thought-provoking “Chain Migration’’ by artist Izaac Zevalking, aka Recycled Propaganda, which depicts the Statue of Liberty in handcuffs.
 You’ll hear the stories behind these iconic works.

 The excursion ends with a sweet taste of history at Cornish Pasty Co., where Cornwall native Dean Thomas continues the tradition of proper English desserts, including irresistible banoffee pie done up with caramel, fresh bananas and a fluff of whipped cream; and sticky toffee pudding with a warm, toffee-drenched sponge cake with dates served à la mode.

-- Enjoy 3-4 signature dishes at each restaurant.
+- Three to four different signature dishes at each restaurant.

 - An expert guide who leads the tour.